o1-labs/proof-systems/hasher/README.md

 }
 ```

-For more details please see the rustdoc mina-crypto documentation.
+For more details please see the rustdoc mina-hasher documentation.

 # Tests

-There is a standard set of [signature tests](https://github.com/o1-labs/proof-systems/tree/master/crypto/tests/signer.rs) in the [`./tests`](https://github.com/o1-labs/proof-systems/tree/master/crypto/tests) directory.
+There is a standard set of [hasher tests](https://github.com/o1-labs/proof-systems/tree/master/hasher/tests/hasher.rs) in the [`./tests`](https://github.com/o1-labs/proof-systems/tree/master/hasher/tests) directory.

 These can be run with

-`cargo test --package mina-crypto`
+`cargo test --package mina-hasher`